 Life Skills Basics

-Each year the San Rafael Police Youth Services Bureau team pays attention to the “hot topics” and issues facing kids at school and in life, then the team puts together an interactive presentation for the kids at Camp Chance.
+Each year the San Rafael Police Youth Services Bureau team pays attention to the hot topics facing kids at school and in life, and then the team puts together an interactive presentation for the kids at Camp Chance.
 The children are broken up into smaller groups based on age and these workshops focus on important life and coping skills.
-We’re continuing to see a rise in the level of stress and generalized anxiety disorders in our juvenile clients, so this year the YSB interns again picked healthy coping skills as the topic.
+This year we saw a big spike in anxiety and anger in children so the YSB interns put together a great presentation on anger management skills.
 During the session, kids were encouraged to identify stressors they experience in their lives and learned healthy coping techniques for managing their thoughts and feelings in positive ways.

 For many of the campers the day trip to Drake’s Beach at Pt.
 Reyes National Seashore is the first time they have experienced nature and open space unencumbered by buildings or freeways.
 Counselors and peace officers are quick to organize games of catch and football.
 If the surf is cooperating, kids play in the water under the watchful eye of staff.
 Kites are flown and at least one person is buried in the sand.
 The CIT’s help set up and serve a delicious BBQ lunch.
 Everyone works up a hearty appetite and it’s not unusual to see some napping on the beach before another round of games and the late afternoon ride back to Walker Creek Ranch.